-We thank our customers for reducing their demand and assisting us with extending our limited water supplies during drought conditions.
-Our businesses and residents continue to demonstrate leadership in water conservation and environmental protection.
-The aforementioned water use restrictions do not apply to those customers using wells or ponds for irrigation purposes.
+We thank our customers for reducing their demand and assisting us with extending our limited water supplies when we are under drought conditions.
+Our businesses and residents have always demonstrated leadership in water conservation and environmental protection.
+When we have mandatory restrictions they do not apply to those customers using wells or ponds for irrigation purposes.
 However, all users are encouraged to remain diligent in their conservation efforts regardless of the water source.

 Click here for information on how you can conserve water